HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The **BV** is an instruction segment absolute instruction.
 The branch address for the BV instruction is the segment relative offset computed using a segment relative base, adding a signed offset from another register.

-The **BE**, **BLE** and **BVE** instruction are the inter-segment branches.
+The **BE** and **BVE** instruction are the inter-segment branches.
 The **BE** instruction branches to a segment absolute address encoded in the segment and general offset register.
 In addition, a signed offset encoded in the instruction can is added to form the target segment offset.
 The return address is stored in segment register SR0 and the offset in a the general register.
 The **BVE** will use a general register containing a logical address.
 The segment is selected from the upper two bits.

 Segment relative and external branches may branch to pages with a different privilege level.
 When branching to a higher privilege level, an privilege execution trap is raised.
 A branch to a page with a lower privilege level will automatically demote the privilege level.
 The **GATE** instruction will promote the privilege level to the page where the GATE instruction resides.

 The conditional branch instructions combine an operation such as comparison or test with a local instruction address relative branch if the comparison or test condition is met.
-The **CBR** and **CUBR** instructions will compare two general registers for a condition encoded in the instruction.
+The **CBR** and **CBRU** instructions will compare two general registers for a condition encoded in the instruction.
 If the condition is met, an instruction address relative branch is performed.
 The target address is formed by adding an offset encoded in the instruction to the instruction address.
 Conditional branches are implemented with a static branch prediction scheme.
 Forward branches are predicted not taken, backward branches are predicted taken.
 The decision is predicted during the fetch and decode stage and if predicted correctly will result in no pipeline penalty.

 <!--------------------------------------------------------------------------------------------------------->